TXT on the meaning behind ‘LO$ER=LO♡ER’: “This song captures the passion to fight for the one they love"

 “I think the difference between the two songs is, someone who was frozen, and someone who is now actively pursuing and fighting for their love,” he added.

-Elsewhere in the interview, TXT also discussed ‘MOA Diary (Dubaddu Wari Wari)’, a cut from the recent re-release.
+Elsewhere in the interview, TXT also discussed ‘MOA Diary (Dubaddu Wari Wari)’, a cut from the new album.
 “We actually sent our message and heart to MOA (the group’s official fanbase) in our song,” vocalist Tae-hyun shared with Teen Vogue.
 “We wanted to express our appreciation for MOA as well as our connection and love.”

-The new project is a re-release of their sophomore studio album, ‘The Chaos Chapter: Freeze’, which included the title track ‘1×0=LOVESONG (I Know I Love You)’, featuring K-Indie singer Seori.
-‘The Chaos Chapter: Fight Or Escape’ continues the story of TXT’s previous release, exploring themes of entering adulthood.
+‘The Chaos Chapter: FIGHT OR ESCAPE’ is a re-release of their sophomore studio album, ‘The Chaos Chapter: Freeze’.
+In a five-star review of the latter, NME‘s Rhian Daly called it TXT’s “best release yet”.